Integer versions of Yang-Mills theory: Symmetry-breaking and the standard model

 This procedure gives the standard model the complete set of effective fields in $\rep4b\otimes \rep4b$ that are needed in order to give a complete description of physics at the atomic and nuclear scales.

 But in order to describe the necessary symmetries on $\rep5$, the standard model interprets $\rep3a+\rep5$ and/or $\rep3b+\rep5$ as the adjoint representation of $SU(3)$, representing the strong force.
 This procedure unavoidably mixes the strong force with the electroweak forces which also use $\rep3a$ and/or $\rep3b$.
-In other words, the standard model tries to quantise the effective fields separately, but finds that this is impossible, since the quantised fields are elements of the finite group, that act on all the effective fields simultaneously.
+In other words, the standard model tries to quantise the effective fields separately, but finds that this is impossible, since the quantised fields are elements of the finite group, that act on all the effective fields simultaneously, whereas the gauge groups each act on a single field.
+It is this fundamental distinction between the ways the finite group and the gauge groups embed in the group algebra that is the mathematical reason why the standard model is forced to incorporate some very messy `mixing' between the gauge groups, in order to express the relationship between the gauge fields and the underlying discrete structure.